IBM-Blockchain-Archive/marbles/README.md

 # Blockchain Background
 Before we talk about how Marbles works let’s discuss the flow and topology of Hyperledger Fabric.
-Lets get some definitions out of the way first.
+Let's get some definitions out of the way first.

 ### Definitions: